clinejc/cookiecutter-data-science/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── src                <- Source code for use in this project.
+├── src                <- Source code (Python) for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
 │   ├── data           <- Scripts to download or generate data